Get,

 This plant has no US-FDA-approved uses and there is limited data to back up the various health conditions in which they are used which are as follows 6,

-Due to its antioxidant potential, may be helpful benefit on the DNA of the cell, protection of the mitochondria which is the power of the cell, prevention of lipid breakdown and apoptotic effect that may speed the programmed cell death it is being tried in age-related diseases like Alzheimer’s, stroke, cancer, Parkinson’s, aging, etc.7 More research is needed to support the use of ginkgo biloba in age-related diseases in humans.
+Due to its antioxidant potential, may be helpful to benefit on the DNA of the cell, protection of the mitochondria which is the power of the cell, and prevent lipid breakdown and apoptotic effect that may speed programmed cell death it is being tried in age-related diseases like Alzheimer’s, stroke, cancer, Parkinson’s, aging, etc.7 More research is needed to support the use of ginkgo biloba in age-related diseases in humans.
 Therefore, talk to your healthcare provider and get a proper diagnosis.

 The extract may help for organic brain syndromes which are characterized by a memory deficit, tinnitus, headache, dizziness, low mood, and poor concentration.10 With regards to treating dementia already developed in a person, the plant may have little effect in such situations.
 It may be given as a supplement to help with dementia but there is no sufficient scientific data confirming it and more studies need to be done.6,8,9

-Tinnitus is a condition where the person has a ringing or other noises in one or both their ears.
-There are many reasons for the development of tinnitus one being cerebral insufficiency that is reduced blood flow to the blood.
-Ginkgo biloba extract has been shown to help with tinnitus in studies but it may show a missed response thus more studies are needed.10
+Tinnitus is a condition where the person has ringing or other noises in one or both ears.
+There are many reasons for the development of tinnitus one being cerebral insufficiency which is reduced blood flow to the blood.
+Ginkgo biloba extract has been shown to help with tinnitus studies but it may show a missed response thus more studies are needed.10

 Vertigo is a condition where the person feels a sense of imbalance.
 The plant extract may have been studied for these conditions but needs more scientific data to support this use for such health condition.11